syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/getting-started.md

 ## Setup your development environment

-To get started with the Ribbon component, clone [Essential JS 2 quickstart](https://github.com/syncfusion/ej2-quickstart), and install the npm packages using the following commands.
+To get started with the Ribbon control, clone [Essential JS 2 quickstart](https://github.com/syncfusion/ej2-quickstart), and install the npm packages using the following commands.

 ```
 git clone https://github.com/syncfusion/ej2-quickstart.git quickstart